-- OutLook.Learning: In Terms 1 and 2, students explore a range of topics designed to raise their awareness of the broader community and personal development issues such as civics and citizenship, money management, consumer insights, mobile phone plans, scams, ethical consumerism and much more.
+- OutLook.Learning: In Terms 1 and 2, students explore a range of topics designed to raise their awareness of the broader community and personal development issues such as civics and citizenship, money management, consumer insights, mobile phone plans, scams and more.

 - OutLook.Whitehorse: In groups of six, girls are encouraged to be active and engaged members of their local community, the City of Whitehorse.
 Students explore key locations and local businesses and learn how to use public transport to discover new environments.
 At the end of the week, students present their findings to their class.